O-Three-Two/2023-10-zetachain-alpha/phase-1/101-dev/README.md

 - The module's state includes lists of outbound transactions, chain nonces, last chain heights, cross-chain transactions, and a mapping between inbound transactions and CCTXs.
 - Also stores the TSS key and observer-submitted gas prices on connected chains.

-##### `crosschain` module messages
+##### Messages

-The `cross-chain` module uses a variety of messages for managing cross-chain transactions and network operations.
+The `crosschain` module uses a variety of messages for managing cross-chain transactions and network operations.
 These messages involve various functionalities like tracking transactions, voting mechanisms, managing gas prices, and working with TSS (Threshold Signature Scheme) keys.

 ![](https://imgur.com/jgxmuR2.png)